ssuvamm/dock-web/README.md

 The `Dockerfile` file defines the configuration for the Docker image.

-The `index.html` file contains the content of your website.

 ### Notes
-- Replace index.html with your website content.
 - Customize ports or paths as needed.
 - This repository is for educational purposes only.